Patch management: Cost–benefit analysis

 While reserving time for patching takes up enterprise resources, there are balancing factors which can make proper patch management into a net productivity boost for an organization.
 Up-to-date systems often perform more efficiently, less costly, with less errors, less security risks, and better user workflow.
 Additionally, compliance with changing local and federal regulations are more likely to be satisfied.

+Patching security vulnerabilities has been one among many competing priorities for organizations, leading to longer periods before patching for some organizations.
+Equifax was too slow to implement its 2015 patch management plan to be able to mitigate or prevent the 2017 Equifax data breach, leading to scrutiny from regulators.

 Relation to security management

 Patches can be used to defend against and eliminate potential vulnerabilities of a system, so that no threats may exploit them; therefore, patch management can be considered a sub-discipline of vulnerability management.
-Effective patch management is an essential element of a broader vulnerability management lifecycle, which involves continuous processes of identifying, evaluating, prioritizing, and remediating security weaknesses across systems and applications.
 Every patchable device in a system presents an attack surface that must be secured.

+Time plan

+Automatic updates are where the patch is applied automatically with little to know actions or planning required.
+This approach is recommended for many individuals and organizations.

+Some organizations also have to prioritize which patches to prioritize given limited resources.

+Patch Tuesday is the most common process when major companies like Microsoft and Adobe release patches on a known date so that companies can plan resources around implementing the patches more quickly.

+Linux is open-sourced and patches can be released at any time, leading some to rely on mailing lists or other ways to be alerted to updates.

+Inventory

+Taking an inventory of software and hardware, including versions can make it easier to correlate with bugs or patches as they become known.
+Taking stock of how much education and support others in an organization need to install their patches can also help for planning how to implement the patch or design systems to begin with.
+Streamlining the process by using tools that can communicate with each other can also help to reduce the time of exposure to known vulnerabilities.

 Challenges

 There are a multitude of problems that can arise during patch management.
 A common issue is buggy patches, which either fail to fix their problem or introduce new issues.
 Another issue is deployment synchronization, since various subsystems may receive instructions to update at different times.
 Similarly, the difficulty of patch management across many devices may grow at an uncontrollable rate depending on organizational size.

 One prominent demonstration of the challenges facing proper patch management was the buggy Falcon Sensor patch by CrowdStrike which caused one of the worst IT outages of all time.